jinikeda/weads/Development_Note.md

 ## Development (mandatory)
 **src/mem.py**
-- Read current wetland marsh/mangrove distributions (Jin).
+~~- Read current wetland marsh/mangrove distributions (Jin).~~
-  - Jin made a distribution mapping using src/read_NWI_file.py, which still needs to be incorporated into the package sequence (16 cores take 30 mins).<br> input file: Folder Path/inputs/Wetlands_NWI_forMeshRefinement/Region3_NWI_LC_Reclassify_wetlandsOnly.tif,<br> output file: Folder Path/outputs/Domain_classification_distribution_resample100.tif
+  - Jin made a distribution mapping using src/nwi.py and completed a multi-species option on Sep 3.
-  - Jin completed a multi-species option on Sep 3
+  The only problem is that a segmentation fault happens when reading a large tiff file with a docker.<br>input file: Folder Path/inputs/Wetlands_NWI_forMeshRefinement/Region3_NWI_LC_Reclassify_wetlandsOnly.tif,<br> output file: Folder Path/outputs/Domain_classification_distribution_resample100.tif

 - Examine and calculate each species' (ecological) response (Pete).